Squishy123/branch-deploy/README.md

 | GIT_PASS | Your git password                                      |
 | HOST     | Assign a host for branch-deploy to listen on(optional) |
 | PORT     | Assign a port for branch-deploy to listen on(optional) |

+### NOTE: Any additional variables defined in your application can be added to the .additional.env in the branch-deploy.
+These will be automatically binded to the application environment.

 ## Quick-Start
 ### 1. Start off by cloning this [repo](https://github.com/Squishy123/branch-deploy.git).